acmater/prograph/README.md

-# Molecular Spaces
+# Protein Landscapes

-Package that interacts with structured molecular datasets and provides a large range of functionalities to integrate it with machine learning workflows.
+Package that interacts with protein datasets and provides a large range of functionalities to integrate it with machine learning workflows.

 ## Features